 During recent years, some major changes and improvements have been made to the church structure.
 In the 1960s, a new front entrance was installed which allowed a more direct access into the church.
 In 1977, a 2000 square foot hall addition was made possibly by a gift of the Pollio family in memory of their parents, Albert and Anne Pollio, the founders of the Pollio Dairy in Campbell.
 The new hall allowed for church function such as dinners and increased space for religious instruction.
 Bishop Hogan again presided at Mass in May 1978, when the church hall was dedicated.

-The church steeple, which was damaged by a major lightning struck during an afternoon thunderstorm in 1993, was repaired and resurfaced.
+The church steeple, which was damaged by a major lightning struck during an afternoon thunderstorm in 1993 and later repaired and resurfaced.
 Thankfully, the remainder of the church building was spared.
 A new parking lot adjacent to the church helped relieve the emphasis on street parking.
 New siding was added to the church and hall, and air conditioning was installed providing comfort during warm summer days.

 A fall bazaar is held each year aided by the ladies’ weekly craft classes.
 There is a very active CCD program and youth group.